19 Fortuna: Discovery and naming

+Physical characteristics

 The Hubble Space Telescope observed Fortuna in 1993.
 It was resolved with an apparent diameter of 0.20 arcseconds (4.5 pixels in the Planetary Camera) and its shape was found to be nearly spherical.
 Satellites were searched for but none were detected.

 Stellar occultations by Fortuna have been observed several times.
 Fortuna has been studied by radar.

-It was discovered by J. R. Hind on August 22, 1852, and named after Fortuna, the Roman goddess of luck.

 Fortuna has been perturbed by the 80 km 135 Hertha and was initially estimated by Baer to have a mass of 1.08×10^19 kg.
 A more recent estimate by Baer suggests it has a mass of 1.27×10^19 kg.

-On December 21, 2012, Fortuna (~200 km) harmlessly passed within 6.5 Gm of asteroid 687 Tinette.
+On 21 December 2012, Fortuna (~200 km) harmlessly passed within 6.5 Gm of asteroid 687 Tinette.